fiskaltrust/middleware-demo-android/README.md

 # fiskaltrust.Middleware demo (Android)
-Demo applications written in Java and Xamarin that demonstrate how to call the German fiskaltrust.Middleware on Android devices using gRPC or HTTP/REST*.
+Demo applications written in Java, Xamarin and .NET MAUI that demonstrate how to call the German fiskaltrust.Middleware on Android devices using gRPC or HTTP/REST.

-*_The Android demo for Java does not yet contain an example about how to connect to the HTTP Android Launcher.
-While we update this, please refer to our [regular Java samples](https://github.com/fiskaltrust/middleware-demo-java)._

 ## Getting Started